lhaake/unit4-proj-frontend/project_worksheet.md

 	- Installs
 	- Set up file structure
 	- Build Components
-	- API Calls
+	- Make API Calls
-	- CRUD Functionality
+	- Build CRUD Functionality
 	- Key Features:
+		- User Authentication
 		- Display all workouts on Dashboard - listing title, date, time, type of workout
 		- Add/Edit/Delete workouts
 		- Display one workout view with full details
-		- Form
+		- Workout Form
 			- Drop down of Sports to select
 			- Hide distance field on form when "crossfit", "yoga" are selected
 			- Exertion - use a slider (like on Strava)